cocos/cocos-docs/en/animation/use-animation-curve.md

 }];
 ```

-The above animation clip contains an animation curve that controls the `value` property of the **MyComponent** component in the **Body** child node.
-The animation curve includes three keyframes that make the `value` property 0.0 at 0.3 seconds, 0.5 at 0.6 seconds, and 1.0 at 0.9 seconds.
+The above Animation Clip contains an Animation Curve that controls the `value` property of the **MyComponent** component in the **Body** child node.
+The Animation Curve includes three keyframes that make the `value` property 0.0 at 0.3 seconds, 0.5 at 0.6 seconds, and 1.0 at 0.9 seconds.

 > **Note**: the frame times of the keyframes on the animation curve are indexed by reference to the `AnimationClip.keys` array.
 In this way, multiple curves can share frame times, which will result in additional performance optimization.